alec-kingsley/jotter/README.md

 - katal (kat)

 All units support all SI prefixes.
 This includes the US customary units, so "kilofoot" is equivalent to 1000 feet.
 (This will likely be changed)

-### Polynomial Solver

-The polynomial solver uses the Aberth method.
-In the previous examples, note that the output was in the form of rational numbers, even though the Aberth method uses iterative approximation.
-This is because once the polynomial solver finds its results, it guesses a close rational number and plugs that back into the original polynomial.
-If that yields an exact solution, then the rational number is returned instead of the approximate one.